 XULA's 40-hour credit core curriculum seamlessly integrates the rich legacy and tradition of Xavier's identity with its status as a premier institution for contemporary liberal arts education.
-Throughout the core students are constantly challenged to think critically and innovatively about their world, regions, communities, and themselves.
-Students begin with early foundational courses that include communication, rhetoric, quantitative skill and critical reasoning.
+Throughout the core, students are constantly challenged to think critically and innovatively about their world, regions, communities, and themselves.
+Students begin with early foundational courses that include communication, rhetoric, quantitative skill, and critical reasoning.
 They then progress to exploration courses that investigate the natural world, build connections with our human past, study human behavior, inquire about life's deep questions, discover their own creativity, dig deep into issues of faith and society, and learn more about the richness of African American heritage.
-The final stages of the core, the Engagement level and Senior Capstone promote intellectual development that empower students to engage holistically with complex issues.
+The final stages of the core, the Engagement level, and Senior Capstone promote intellectual development that empowers students to engage holistically with complex issues.

 Both Xavier's core and each discipline's specific curriculum are guided intimately by the University's mission such that students are developed to be life-long learners and global leaders that actively contribute to a more just and humane society for all.
 Not surprisingly, more than 30 percent of Xavier students go on to graduate or professional school.

 Today, Xavier maintains its reputation as one of the most effective teaching institutions anywhere.
-The College of Arts and Sciences and the College of Pharmacy offer preparation in varied fields on the undergraduate, graduate, and professional degree level.
+The College of Arts and Sciences and the College of Pharmacy offers preparation in varied fields on the undergraduate, graduate, and professional degree levels.